accessibilitysupported/a11ysupport.io/CONTRIBUTING.md

 If you find a problem with a test case, please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to detail the problem.
 Any changes to a test case must be approved by one other person.

+## Suggest a new feature

+Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new feature.

+What is and is not a feature can be hard to define and might depend on the technology or unique circumstances.
+In general a feature is a high level object that is provided by a technology.

+In HTML, a feature might be an element.
+Note that an HTML tag does not necessarily map 1:1 with an element.
+For example, an `input` tag with the attribute `type="text"` represents a different element than `input[type="email"]`.

+In ARIA, a feature might be a role or an attribute.
+For example the `aria-hidden` attribute should be considered a feature in the same way that `heading` role is a feature.

+For both ARIA and HTML, attributes that can be used across many different features should also be considered features.
+However, attributes that are restricted to specific features are not.
+Separate test cases cases should be created for these feature-specific modifiers.

+A new feature will only be accepted if it includes:

+1. A name for the feature.
+2. A description of the feature.
+2. Links to relevant standards to support the feature and describe how AT interaction is supposed to work.
+3. At least one test case with at least one support point.
+4. Any support details that you are aware of.

+All new features must be approved by at least one other person.

 ## Suggest a new technology

 Please [create an issue](https://github.com/accessibilitysupported/accessibilitysupported/issues) or create a pull request to suggest a new technology.
 A new technology should include: